Also known as:[May be referred to by brand name (see MedlinePlus Drug Information)]

 - Thoughts of suicide

-People who take levetiracetam should talk to their doctor about the timing of the sample collection.
+People who take levetiracetam should talk to their healthcare practitioner about the timing of the sample collection.
 Often, the recommended time is just before the next dose is taken (trough level).

 What does the test result mean?

 The therapeutic range for levetiracetam is about 12.0 - 46.0 mcg/mL (mg/L).
 Levels above 46 mcg/mL are considered potentially toxic.
 Ranges vary slightly from laboratory to laboratory.
-Doctors and people tested should use the therapeutic ranges and units established by the laboratory that performs the testing.
+Healthcare practitioners and people tested should use the therapeutic ranges and units established by the laboratory that performs the testing.
+Toxic levels have not been well established.
+Therapeutic ranges are based on the specimen immediately before the next dose (trough levels).

 In general, if levetiracetam test results are within the therapeutic range (or at an individually established level) and the treated person is not having recurrent seizures and is not experiencing significant side effects, then the drug dosage is considered adequate.

-A level that is outside the therapeutic range may mean an individual is not taking the drug as prescribed by the doctor.
-This is important to know, as this may put the person at increased risk of experiencing symptoms.
+A level that is outside the therapeutic range may mean an individual is not taking the drug as prescribed.
+This is important to know since this may put the person at increased risk of experiencing symptoms.

 Is there anything else I should know?

-People should not increase, decrease, or stop taking their medication without consulting with their doctor.
+People should not increase, decrease, or stop taking their medication without consulting with their healthcare practitioner.
 Dosage determinations and adjustments must be evaluated on a case-by-case basis.

 What is being tested?

-Levetiracetam is a drug that is used to treat certain seizure disorders (also called epilepsy).
-It is prescribed as an adjunctive (secondary) treatment in combination with other antiepileptic drugs.
+Levetiracetam is a drug that is used to treat certain seizure disorders (epilepsy) such as: juvenile myoclonic epilepsy, temporal lobe epilepsy, complex partial seizures, myoclonic seizures, refractory seizures, secondarily generalized seizures, simple partial seizures, tonic-clonic seizures.
+The drug is prescribed as a secondary (adjunctive) treatment in combination with other antiepileptic drugs.
 This test measures the amount of levetiracetam in the blood.

 Epilepsy affects the brain's ability to transmit electrical impulses and to regulate nerve activity.
 During a seizure, a person may experience changes in consciousness, alterations in sight, smell, and taste, and may experience convulsions.
 The frequency of seizures varies from a single episode, to occasional seizures, to recurrent seizures.
 Seizures are categorized by the parts of the brain and body that are affected.
 Levetiracetam is prescribed to help prevent specific types of recurrent seizures.

 Levetiracetam is one of several newer second-generation antiepileptic drugs.
 It has a wider therapeutic range than many existing first-generation seizure medications.
 That is, the range of concentration in the blood in which the drug is effective without being toxic is broader, making it somewhat safer.
 It is also associated with fewer severe side effects and does not interact with as many other drugs.
-Since it is relatively new, however, it has less of a use history - its long-term safety and efficacy and its appropriate therapeutic range are less well established.
+Levetiracetam provides a combination of efficacy and safety that is superior to other treatment choices in many clinical circumstances.

 How is the sample collected for testing?